 What is causing calf loss?

 Calf loss has huge financial impacts on beef producers across northern Australia, reducing productivity and profitability of most breeding herds.
-To understand the causes of calf loss in northern Australia, Tim Schatz, Department of Primary Industry and Resources Principal Livestock Research Officer, and a collaborative team, are working on the Calf Watch project.
+To understand the causes of calf loss in northern Australia, Tim Schatz, Department of Industry, Tourism and Trade Principal Livestock Research Officer, and a collaborative team, are working on the Calf Watch project.

 This project is developing a system to remotely monitor calving using new technology to identify causation and timing of calf loss.
 On Manbulloo Station, near Katherine, Northern Territory (NT), cattle wear Global Positioning System (GPS) collars and birthing sensors (Photo 1) to alert the research team to calving events.
 The intravaginal device is triggered by the temperature change when expelled by the cow and sends a signal to one of four towers located within the paddock.
 The expulsion alert is then sent to the people who are monitoring calving.